benlau/underline/README.md

 Arguments:

  * object: The destination object
  * source && ... : The source object(s) to be assigned to the destination object.
-The key type of source object should be convertible to the destination object key type.
+The key and value type of source object should be convertible to the destination object key-value system.

 Returns: